Home / Use Cases / Zero Trust

 How do we pragmatically introduce a Zero-Trust baseline in the Mittelstand?

-MFA is introduced, that was the first big step.
-Still, you have the feeling that the security of your Microsoft 365 tenant continues to sit on thin ice: nobody knows exactly who has which accesses, Conditional Access is a mystery, and whether the notebooks of the field-sales team are compliant, you can only hope.
+MFA is in place — that was the first big step.
+Still, you have the nagging feeling that the security of your Microsoft 365 tenant remains on thin ice: nobody knows exactly who has access to what, Conditional Access is a mystery, and whether the field-sales notebooks are compliant is anyone’s guess.
 Zero Trust is not a product you buy.
-We build the baseline with you in three realistic steps, without your employees going on strike.
+We build the baseline with you in five realistic steps — without your employees going on strike.

-Zero Trust is not a buzzword but a pragmatic answer to a changed world: users work from anywhere, devices are managed to varying degrees, identities are the actual gate to the company.
-Whoever continues to anchor security solely to network boundaries (“firewall at the site”) is playing a game that worked ten years ago.
-Today most attacks come via compromised identities, not via breached firewalls.
+Zero Trust is not a buzzword but a pragmatic answer to a changed world: people work from anywhere, devices are managed to varying degrees, and identities are the real gateway into the company.
+Anchoring security solely to network boundaries (“the firewall at the office”) means playing a game that stopped working ten years ago.
+Today, most attacks come through compromised identities, not breached firewalls.

 The uncomfortable news: introducing a complete Zero Trust architecture in a mid-market company is not a three-week project.
-The good news: the baseline — the most important 70 to 80 percent of the effect — is doable, and it’s doable without a big-bang migration.
+The good news: the baseline — the most important 70 to 80 percent of the effect — is achievable, and it’s achievable without a big-bang migration.

-We deliberately don’t tackle this as a big-bang, but in three steps — identity, devices, governance.
-Per step a test phase with a small group, then rollout.
-Whoever enforces everything at once locks out half the workforce on Monday morning, and trust is then gone for months.
+We deliberately don’t tackle this as a big bang, but along three fields of action — identity, devices, governance — implemented in five steps.
+Each step gets a test phase with a small group, then the rollout.
+Switch everything on at once and you lock out half the workforce on Monday morning — and trust is gone for months.

-Step 1 — Identity inventory and MFA gap-closure
+Step 1 — Identity inventory and closing the MFA gaps

-Before we build Conditional Access, we do an honest assessment: which accounts exist in the tenant, which are active, which are privileged, where is MFA really missing?
-We also look at the uncomfortable areas: former employees whose account is “by mistake” still active; service accounts with old passwords; management accounts that were kept out of the MFA obligation as a “special exception”.
+Before we build Conditional Access, we take an honest inventory: which accounts exist in the tenant, which are active, which are privileged, where is MFA actually missing?
+We also look into the uncomfortable corners: former employees whose accounts are “accidentally” still active; service accounts with ancient passwords; management accounts that were kept out of the MFA requirement as a “special exception”.

-Delivery: an identity overview in which every account has a status (active/inactive, MFA status, privileged role yes/no, last login).
-Plus a prioritized gap-closure plan.
-This step alone discovers in most mid-market tenants between 5 and 20 accounts that nobody needs anymore — or that should long since have been protected.
+Deliverable: an identity overview in which every account has a status (active/inactive, MFA status, privileged role yes/no, last sign-in).
+Plus a prioritized remediation plan.
+In our experience, tenants that have grown over the years regularly contain accounts nobody needs anymore — or accounts that should have been protected long ago.

 Step 2 — Build Conditional Access pragmatically

-This is where the biggest lever lies and at the same time the biggest risk.
+This is where the biggest lever sits — and the biggest risk.
 We build a Conditional Access baseline that answers the following core questions:

-We implement this step by step: first report-only mode, so we see what a policy would block without actually blocking.
-Then a trial with IT and volunteer users.
-Only then broad rollout.
-Delivery: a documented set of 5 to 10 policies that your tenant carries — with clearly named exceptions for special cases (e.g. CAD workstation without an MFA-capable device, if that really can’t be done otherwise).
+We implement this step by step: first report-only mode, so we can see what a policy would block without actually blocking anything.
+Then a trial run with IT and volunteer users.
+Only then the broad rollout.
+Deliverable: a documented set of 5 to 10 policies your tenant can carry — with clearly named exceptions for special cases (e.g. a CAD workstation without an MFA-capable device, if there is genuinely no other way).

 Stack hints: Conditional Access (incl. report-only mode), Authentication Strengths, Continuous Access Evaluation, break-glass account pattern.